SecurityTokenStandard/EIP-Spec/EIP-ST.md

     /// @param _documentHash A hash of the document content (optional - set to 0x0 if not required) function setDocument(bytes32 _name, string _uri, bytes32 _documentHash) public;

-    /// @notice Used to indicate that no more securities can be issued (irreversible)
-    /// @param _declaration A signed statement indicating that the caller acknowledges that this action is irreversible function finishMinting(bytes32 _declaration) public;

     /// @notice Used to check whether additional securities can be minted
     /// @return A boolean indicating whether additional securities can be minted function mintable() public view returns (bool);